-Question: "Is it a sin to share copyrighted material (music, movies, software) on the internet?"
+Question: "Is it a sin to share, download, or pirate copyrighted material (music, movies, software) on the internet?"

 Answer: Downloading material has never been easier.
 With the click of a mouse—or the push of a button on a photocopier or scanner—we can copy and distribute electronic and printed material.
 The copying and use of someone else’s material is very common, but, unless we have secured permission to do so, it is not right.